Delegation Policy

 • The Working Group will not have a budget.

-issues relating to the Parish, taking into account environmental aspects, character and potential
+planning issues relating to the Parish, taking into account environmental aspects, character

 • The PWG will be approved by Full Council and shall consist of 3 members

-response within 21 days.
+their response within 21 days.
 To achieve this, the PWG will meet as required.
-The Clerk will request an
+The Clerk

 • Any 2 Councillors may request an application be deferred to the Full Parish Council meeting.

-to request an extension from the Planning Authority.
-Where this is not given an extraordinary Parish
+will be asked to request an extension from the Planning Authority.
+Where this is not given

 • Where required, a member of the PWG will be nominated to attend the Planning Authority’s